-Not so long ago, all relays performed their switching duties through electromechanical means.
-Today, however, engineers can also opt for solid-state relays that use semiconductors to switch their output circuits.
-The choice between traditional electromechanical relays and the solid-state varieties comes often comes down to reliability and performance.
+All Relays used to perform switching duties through electromechanical means.
+Today, however, engineers can also opt for Solid-State Relays that use Semiconductors to switch their output circuits.
+The choice between traditional Electromechanical and the Solid-State Relay varieties often comes down to two factors: reliability and performance.

-- Low power consumption.
+- Low Power Consumption

-- Low leakage current.
+- Low Leakage Current

-- Small size.
+- Small Size

-- Fast switching speeds.
+- Fast Switching Speeds

-Keep in mind that solid-state are not created equal when it comes to these performance advantages.
-Optically-isolated relays, in particular, can outshine other solid-state devices that use electrical or magnetic operating principles.
+Keep in mind that Solid-State Relays are not created equal when it comes to these performance advantages.
+Optically-Isolated Relays, in particular, can outshine other solid-state devices that use electrical or magnetic operating principles.

 To learn more about the operating principles of Optically-Isolated Relays, how to apply them in different applications, and how to maximize their long life cycles, download Panasonic's White Paper.